Mishaa1/Mishaa1/README.md

 -->
 I am a driven Machine Learning and Privacy Researcher and Engineer at the University of British Columbia.
 My core competencies are in machine learning, security, and computer systems.
 I aim to enable privacy-preserving and scalable solutions for complex and large-scale ML models in various domains.

-🚀 10+ Projects
-💬 Ask Me About: Python, Machine Learning, SQL
+💬 Ask Me About: Trustworthy AI, Machine Learning, Privacy Auditing